Bundled steel bars are safely stacked in yellow bar rack inside a warehouse.

 Strength

 Fatigue strength is the load at which a steel will fail after a defined number of cycles.
-For simplicity, it’s sometimes defined as a proportion of the UTS for a specific type or grade.
+It’s sometimes defined as a proportion of the UTS for a specific type or grade.

-Carbon content has a significant effect on strength.
-In general, higher carbon steel is stronger, although other alloying elements, particularly manganese, copper, nickel, niobium, vanadium, and titanium, have an influence too.
+Carbon content affects strength.
+In general, higher carbon steel is stronger, but other alloying elements have an influence, too.
+Alloy steels known for their strength are:

 Toughness